 The traditional recipe is a delicious blend of pasta, chicken, and a whipping cream based cream sauce.
 If that isn’t enough, the classic dish is topped off with a healthy dose of Parmesan cheese.

 The words “cream” and “cheese” might make you cringe if you’re avoiding dairy!
 Don’t worry, though, using a few allergy-friendly substitutes can lead to a rich and creamy dish similar to its dairy-filled counterpart.

-The sauce in this dish is made with gluten-free chicken broth and a milk

-	substitute.
-I typically use plain soy milk but you can use rice milk or any

-	other dairy free alternative that you like.
+The sauce in this dish is made with gluten-free chicken broth and a milk substitute.
+I typically use plain soy milk but you can use rice milk or any other dairy free alternative that you like.

 The sauce is thickened with gluten-free all-purpose flour.
-If you're

-	following a wheat/gluten free diet, you probably have a favorite gluten-free

-	flour in your pantry at all times.
+If you’re following a wheat/gluten free diet, you probably have a favourite gluten-free flour in your pantry at all times.
 Any variety will do!

-	I like to use spaghetti for this dish but you can use any type of pasta you
+I like to use spaghetti for this dish but you can use any type of pasta you like.

-	like.
 We use Trader Joe’s quinoa and brown rice spaghetti most often.
-I cook

-	the pasta a bit less than usual so that is al dente.
-This way, it holds up

-	to being stirred together with the other components.
-It will finish cooking

-	during the baking process.
+I cook the pasta a bit less than usual so that is al dente.
+This way, it holds up to being stirred together with the other components.
+It will finish cooking during the baking process.

 Nutritional yeast is dried flakes of yeast that contains B vitamins, including vitamin B12 as well as protein.
 It is described as having a nutty and cheesy flavor and is often used in vegetarian and vegan diets as a parmesan cheese substitute.